Published on Sunday 25 September 2016 06:26

 Ten Second Review

-You might find it a bit hard to get excited about Audi's A3 2.0-litre TDI, but after you've had a good look at one, done the sums and hemmed and hawed for a bit you'll probably end up signing on the dotted line.
+You might find it a bit hard to get excited about Audi's improved A3 2.0-litre TDI in 150PS form, but after you've had a good look at one, done the sums and hemmed and hawed for a bit, you'll probably end up signing on the dotted line.
 It's that sort of car - deeply considered.

 At this point, the penny starts to drop.
 Here's a car that isn't trying too hard.
 Which seems as good a definition of automotive coolness as you'll find.
-The A3 is a model that's sold well in diesel form in the UK, especially in the 2.0-litre TDI form we're going to look at here, a variant that's sure to be a big favourite.
+The A3 is a model that's sold well in diesel form in the UK, especially in the 2.0-litre TDI 150PS form we're going to look at here, a variant that's sure to be a big favourite.
+As for the recent changes, well Audi's latest Virtual Cockpit instrument panel makes an appearance as a desirable option and Ingolstadt's latest know-how when it comes to media connectivity is paraded in the redesigned MMI infotainment system.
+Let's check this car out.

-Go for this 2.0-litre TDI diesel and you have 150PS under your right boot which is more than enough to let the A3 lift her skirt a little when you plant the throttle pedal.
+Go for this standard 2.0-litre TDI diesel and you have 150PS under your right boot which is more than enough to let the A3 lift her skirt a little when you plant the throttle pedal.
 In fact it's tempting to think that this kind of power output represents a sweet spot in terms of balancing performance against fuel efficiency.
-Front wheel drive and a six-speed manual gearbox is a fairly straightforward recipe and thanks to excellent traction control, this A3 will step off the line to 60mph in just 8.3 seconds before eventually running onto a top speed of 134mph.
+Front wheel drive and a six-speed manual gearbox is a fairly straightforward recipe and thanks to excellent traction control, this A3 will step off the line to 62mph in just 8.5 seconds before eventually running onto a top speed of 135mph.
+There's also the option of specifying quattro 4WD.

-Although the basic shape looks similar to its predecessor, get underneath and you'll realise there is no carryover from before.
-This is the latest MQB modular chassis from Audi and ride quality is good while refinement is even better.
-There's an electromechanically assisted steering system and a next-gen stability control package which includes an electronic limited slip differential for composed deployment of power.
+As before, this car uses a hit-tech MQB modular chassis and ride quality is good while refinement is even better.
+There's an electromechanically assisted steering system and a sophisticated stability control package which includes an electronic limited slip differential for composed deployment of power.
 The optional Audi drive select system lets the driver vary the throttle response, steering weighting and, where the S tronic transmission is present, the gearbox shift points.
 What's more, it can also be upgraded to manage the optional Audi magnetic ride set-up, with its clever magneto-rheological fluid-filled dampers.
 If you're downsizing from a bigger Audi model, you're not going to feel hard done by in this one.

 Design and Build